wmeng1018/Chen-lab-website/research/index.md

 {% include section.html %}

 ## Single Cell Omics
- The Chen lab is leading the effort of the constructing the cell atlas of the visual system as part of the [Human Cell Atlas (HCA) project](https://www.humancellatlas.org/biological-networks/).
-Building on this foundation, we aim at gaining insights of the development and the disease of the visual system as the single cell resolution.
+<b>The Chen lab is leading the effort of the constructing the cell atlas of the visual system as part of the [Human Cell Atlas (HCA) project](https://www.humancellatlas.org/biological-networks/).
+Building on this foundation, we aim at gaining insights of the development and the disease of the visual system as the single cell resolution.</b>

 (Add a MERFISH Figure)

 The rapidly developing single cell omics technology are revolutionizing many diverse fields of biomedical research.
 These exciting cutting-edge technologies provide unprecedented opportunities for characterize the developmental and disease process at the ultimate single cell resolution.
 We are further developing both experimental and computational analysis tools with primary focuses on the spatial single cell technologies and integrative analysis.

+{%
+  include gallery.html

+  image1="images/SCO1.gif"
+  tooltip1="Single Cell Omics"

+  image2="images/SCO2.png"
+  tooltip2="workflow chart"

-{% include banner.html image="images/banner.jpg" %}
+%}
+{:.center}
 {% include section.html %}

 ## Therapeutics
- The Chen lab is applying what has been learnt from the genetics to develop novel therapeutics treating human retinal degenerative diseases.
+<b>The Chen lab is applying what has been learnt from the genetics to develop novel therapeutics treating human retinal degenerative diseases.</b>

 [Figure of gene therapy]